MidiALF 2.x manual

 Here are all the conditions available in MidiALF:

-|SHF| – SHIFT key is pressed.
-Allows you to use SHIFT key to control conditioned events.
-For example, play a step note only when the SHIFT key is pressed.
+• |SHF| – SHIFT switch is pressed.
+Allows you to use the SHIFT switch to control conditioned events.
+For example, play a step note only when the SHIFT switch is pressed.

-|!SHF| – SHIFT key is not pressed Allows you to use SHIFT key to prevent conditioned event from occurring.
+• |!SHF| – SHIFT switch is not pressed.
+Allows you to use SHIFT switch to prevent conditioned events from occurring.

-|PRE| – triggers if previous condition evaluated since the start of the sequence was triggered.
+• |PRE| – triggers if the previous condition evaluated since the start of the sequence was triggered.
 Allows you to chain conditioned events.
 For example, if the previous random note has played, the one with PRE condition will be played too.

-|!PRE| – triggers if previous condition evaluated was not triggered.
+• |!PRE| – triggers if the previous condition evaluated was not triggered.
 Allows you to chain conditioned events in an inverted manner.
 For example, if the previous random note has played, don’t play this one.

-|1ST| – conditioned event occurs only when the sequence is played for the first time.
+• |1ST| – the conditioned event occurs only when the sequence is being played for the first time.

-|!1ST| – conditioned event occurs only when the sequence is played for the second, third and all other times.
+• |!1ST| – the conditioned event occurs only when the sequence is being played for the second, third and all other times.

-|M:N| – conditioned event occurs on Mth out of N plays of the sequence .
+• |M:N| – the conditioned event occurs on Mth out of N plays of the sequence .
 For example, if set to 1:4, the event will occur when the sequence is played first out of four times only.
 Often used to add or remove notes on each second (2:2) or fourth (4:4) repetition of a sequence.
 Fun with uneven settings like 1:3 or 2:5 applied over 4 repetitions patterns.

-|NN%| – conditioned event occurs randomly with probably of NN percents.
-For example, if sequence is played 100 times, the event will occur approximately NN times, evenly distributed over 100 times.
+• |NN%| – the conditioned event occurs randomly with probably NN percent.
+For example, if a sequence is played 100 times, the event will occur approximately NN times, evenly distributed over 100 times.
 Following NN% with PRE conditions is a common way to add random animations to a sequence.

 Sequence recording mode